koinos/koinos/README.md

 You will need to install Docker on MacOS or Windows first .
 You can follow their instructions for installation [here](https://www.docker.com/products/docker-desktop).
 Docker desktop comes with a recent version of docker-compose.

 You may need to upgrade your version of docker-compose on Linux.
-Ubtuntu 20.04 does not come with a recent enough version.
+Ubuntu 20.04 does not come with a recent enough version.
 Your mileage may vary depending on your distribution.
-You can follow the official [installation intrustions](https://docs.docker.com/compose/install/) to upgrade your version of docker-compose if needed.
+You can follow the official [installation instructions](https://docs.docker.com/compose/install/) to upgrade your version of docker-compose if needed.
 At the time of writing, the current docker-compose version was `1.29.2`.

 ## Run Koinos